 Ampère published his work on electricity and magnetism in a series of papers in Annales de chimie et de physique (French for Annals of Chemistry and of Physics) during the 1820s.
-In 1827, Ampère published his magnum opus, the Memoir on the Mathematical theory of Electrodynamical Phenomena, Uniquely Deduced from Experimentation, in which he defined the science of electromagnetism.
-He would continue his studies into mathematics and the philosophical aspect of science as his health began to fail.
+In 1827, Ampère published his magnum opus, the Memoir on the Mathematical Theory of Electrodynamical Phenomena, Uniquely Deduced from Experimentation, in which he defined the science of electromagnetism.
+He would continue his studies in mathematics and the philosophical aspect of science as his health began to fail.
 He died in Marseilles, France, on June 10, 1836.

 It was Ampère’s discovery of the inverse-square law relationship in electromagnetics that prompted the eminent physicist James Clerk Maxwell to refer to Ampère as the “Newton of electricity.”
 Ampère’s work in electricity and magnetism became key to nineteenth-century theoretical and practical developments in electromagnetics.